jonlpersson/ed-latimore/site/_posts/2022-02-04-8-ways-to-be-more-street-smart.md

 Train yourself to learn from experience because there are many things that you can only know this way.
 You can’t learn common sense and human nature from a book because we tend to want to believe the best or the worst in people.

 We go to extremes in this regard until we get corrected by the harsh forces in society.
 Someone takes advantage of us, removing our naivete, or we miss an opportunity because we don't trust anyone, erasing our cynicism.
-Reality will punish you because you're not learning from your experiences, likely because you aren't having many in the first place.&nbsp;
+Reality will punish you because you're not learning from your experiences, likely because you aren't having many in the first place.

 Intelligence is simply pattern recognition coupled with the skillful manipulation or exploitation of that pattern.
 Street smarts are no different.